dhudsmith/dhudsmith.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a machine learning scientist at Clemson University.

-Currently, I am researching sample-efficient deep learning techniques for scientific applications in medicine and social science.
-Working closely with clinicians and other domain experts, I build inductive priors into model architectures and training procedures.
-These priors offset the need for large, labeled datasets, enabling deep learning applications in data-constrained settings.
+I develop techniques for incorporating prior knowledge into machine learning systems for data-constrained applications.
+This synthesis of established domain knowledge with flexible machine learning methods leads to better anomaly detection rates, improved sample efficiency, and explainable inference, without sacrificing the expressive power of data-driven techniques like deep learning.
 See [my publications](/pubs)

 I have a PhD in theoretical atomic Physics from Ohio State university.
-Though I don't consider myself to be a Physicist anymore, I strive to bring the conceptual dynamism, mathematical rigor, and unmatched style of The Physicist to my work in machine learning.
-My latent Physicist also asserts himself through [my visualizations](/viz).
+As a physicist, I learned the power of approaching problems from first principles.
+As a machine learning scientist, I have seen the power of flexible, data-driven models.
+This dual experience allows me to integrate the strengths of both approaches.
+See my physics-based [visualizations](/viz).